TEAMMATES/teammates/docs/setting-up.md

    **Verification:** The file named `gradle.properties` should be added to the project root directory.

 1. Modify the following config file:
-   * `gradle.properties`<br>
+   * `gradle.properties`
-      If you want to use a JDK other than the one specified in your PATH variable, add the value to the variable `org.gradle.java.home`.
+     * If you want to use a JDK other than the one specified in your PATH variable, add the value to the variable `org.gradle.java.home`.
+     * If you want to use a specific Google Cloud SDK installation, add the value to the variable `cloud.sdk.home`.
+A minimum version of `222.0.0` is required.

 1. Run this command to download the necessary tools for front-end development (if you are going to be involved):
    ```sh